 Lysosomes have a wide variety of enzymes within them, which can break down many different macromolecules.
-They function when the pH of the lysosome is lower than that of the cytoplasm and can hydrolyze lipids, carbs, proteins and nucleic acids.
-The lysosome also has a mechanism which shields itself from its own degrading enzymes.
-The lysosome’s proteins are glycosylated – they have several sugar molecules which stave off the effects of the powerful digestive enzymes.
+They function when the pH of the lysosome is lower than that of the cytoplasm and can hydrolyze lipids, carbs, proteins, and nucleic acids.
+The lysosome also has a mechanism that shields itself from its own degrading enzymes.
+The lysosome’s proteins are glycosylated – they have several sugar molecules that stave off the effects of the powerful digestive enzymes.
 If a lysosome accidentally breaks open, the cytoplasm’s neutral pH counteracts the enzymes and prevents damage from occurring to other organelles.

 To Sum Up

 Lysosomes break down substances within cells and help eliminate harmful substances or pathogens.
 Vacuoles are responsible for maintaining turgor pressure in plant cells and isolating harmful materials from the rest of the cell.
 Transport vesicles are those which move needed materials and compounds from one part of the cell to another part of the cell.
 Secretory vesicles are vesicles that hold material that needs to be excreted from the cell, whether the material is hormones or enzymes for use in other parts of the body or waste products.

 General interest- informative and easily understandable.
 Met my reason for reading.